picked-app/gtm-template/README.md

 [Picked](https://www.picked.app/) is an AI-powered conversion rate optimization (CRO) tool designed to help eCommerce businesses get their brand and products *picked* more often by customers.

-## Installation
+## Automatic installation

-To install the Picked Ecommerce GTM Tag Template, follow these steps:
+To install the Picked Ecommerce GTM Tag Template from the Google Tag Manager Community Gallery, follow these steps:

 1. From within Tag Manager, click **Templates**.
 2. In the **Tag Templates** section, click **Search Gallery**.